-9.5.
+9.4.
 Supporting pupils at school with medical needs

-The Governing Body will ensure that a Supporting Pupils at School with Medical Conditions policy and roles and procedures are in place in line with Section 100 of the Children and Families Act 2014 and DfE guidance.
+The Governors and Head teacher will ensure that a Supporting Pupils at School with Medical Conditions policy and roles and procedures are in pace in line with DfE guidance.

-9.6.
+9.5.
 PEEP's